psilons/pypigeonhole-proj-tmplt/README.md

 That's it, dependencies takes the majority time during set up, and we do only minimal work.
 Then we could concentrate on the real development.
 Once we check code in, CI kicks off automatically.

+A side note: The unit test coverage is just for sample code, not for our glue code, bin\dep_setup_utils.py.